YQX-ZJUer/Hello-Github/README.md

 # Hello-Github
-This repository is used to practice GitHub streaming!
+This is a branch named "readme-edits"!